 Doesn’t sound all that impressive, does it?
 After all, he was only doing what he SHOULD have been doing!

 To be honest, I don’t blame these young people totally for their poor work ethic.
-They may be old enough that they should know better, but at the same time godly character takes training, practice, and lots of work on the part of parents.
-Being born with a sin nature, our kids usually aren’t going to just choose godly character.
+They may be old enough that they should know better, but at the same time, godly character takes training, practice, and lots of work on the part of parents.
+Being born with a sinful nature, our kids usually aren’t going to just choose godly character.
 They are more likely to do what comes with their nature and be selfish, lazy, dishonest, etc. Our job is to encourage them, and teach and train them to help them develop godly character.

+Our culture is deep in a character crisis.
+Nurturing character in our kids is more important than academics, are you teaching it?
 As Christian parents, we need to catch a vision for raising a generation of young people with good, strong Christian character!

 Nurturing character in our kids is more important than academics, or anything else we can teach.
 Character is the most important fruit we can nurture in them.
-It’s not the job of the church, or the Christian school.
+It’s not the job of the church or the Christian school.
 It’s up to US!

-We are the best ones to teach them character, because we love them more than any one else will, and we know them better.
+We are the best ones to teach them character, because we love them more than anyone else will, and we know them better.

 I get excited when I think about the opportunity we have as Christian parents to make a difference in society, by raising our kids to love God, and grow to be like Him.
 Our kids SHOULD stand out, and be a testimony.